cceh/capitularia/docs/_sources/overviews/collation_tool.rst.txt

 Collation
 ~~~~~~~~~

-The collation tool is divided in two parts, one frontend written in JavaScript
+The collation tool is divided in two parts, one frontend written in JavaScript and the
-and the Vue.js library, and one backend application server written in Python.
+Vue.js library, and one backend application server written in Python.
+The application
-The backend retrieves the chapters to collate from the database and calls the
+server retrieves the chapters to collate from the database and collates them.
+The
-CollateX executable to do the actual collation.
-The results are sent to the
-frontend that does the formatting for display.
+results are sent to the frontend that does the formatting for display.

 .. pic:: uml
    :caption: Data flow during collation